William Street tunnel: Planning

-Initial plans for the Mandurah line, created by a Liberal state government. had it branch off the Armadale line at Kenwick, which did not require a tunnel through Perth's central business district (CBD).
+Initial plans for the Mandurah line, created by a Liberal state government, proposed it branch off the Armadale line at Kenwick, which did not require a tunnel through Perth's central business district (CBD).
 Experts, including Murdoch University professor Peter Newman, called for a direct route to be constructed instead, which would have necessitated a tunnel through the CBD.
-The Labor Party nonetheless supported the Kenwick route in the lead up to the 2001 state election.
-After Labor's election victory though, the new Cabinet of Western Australia decided in July 2001 that the direct route would be constructed instead of the Kenwick route.
-The route through the CBD was to have a tunnel portal along William Street between St Georges Terrace and Mounts Bay Road, with the railway in a cut-and-cover tunnel north from there and elevated south from there.
-The direct route was strongly criticised by the lord mayor of Perth, Peter Nattrass, who said the railway line along the Swan River foreshore would be an "eyesore" like the Cahill Expressway in Sydney.
-The minister for planning and infrastructure, Alannah MacTiernan, tried to allay his fears by saying that the section along the foreshore would instead be tunnelled and not at or above ground level.
+The Labor Party supported the Kenwick route in the lead up to the 2001 state election, but after Labor's election victory, the new Cabinet of Western Australia decided in July 2001 to construct the direct route instead.
+The new tunnel was to be a cut-and-cover tunnel along William Street, with an elevated portion south of St Georges Terrace, which was strongly criticised by the lord mayor of Perth, Peter Nattrass, who said the elevated section would be an "eyesore" like the Cahill Expressway in Sydney.
+The minister for planning and infrastructure, Alannah MacTiernan, tried to allay his fears by leaving open the possibility that the tunnelled section would extend further south than St Georges Terrace.

-In response to criticism of the Mandurah line's route through the Perth CBD, the Perth City Rail Advisory Committee was formed in October 2001 to assess other options.
-The committee consisted of eight members, including engineers, planners, and representatives from the Property Council and the Perth City Council, and was tasked with submitting its report in February 2002.
-The report was delayed as the committee found it hard to reach a consensus; it was released on 14 March 2002.
-It assessed sixteen options, of which three were shortlisted:
+In response to criticism of the Mandurah line's route through the CBD, the Perth City Rail Advisory Committee was formed in October 2001 to assess other options.
+The committee consisted of eight members, including engineers, planners, and representatives from the Property Council and the Perth City Council.
+Tasked with submitting its report in February 2002, it was delayed as the committee struggled to reach a consensus; it was released on 14 March 2002.
+The report assessed sixteen options, of which three were shortlisted: